stevenstonie/code-cluster/README.md

 # exercise cluster

-this is a project containing different types of exercises, for example: dynamic programming, data structures, or just simple operations like number manipulation. the reason i created this project and why i will update it regularly is mostly for beginners to have some content to learn from.
+this is a repository containing either small scale projects or different types of exercises, for example: dynamic programming, data structures, or just simple operations like number manipulation. the reason i created this repo and why i will update it regularly is mostly for beginners to have some content to learn from.

 ### the cpp folder contains